 The financial accounting department focuses on collecting and analyzing financial information.
-In the end, this department disseminates all of its collected data to the individuals that need it the most.
+In the end, this department disseminates all of its collected accounting data to the individuals that need it the most.

 There are plenty of ways how accounting helps in decision-making, and every single one plays an important role in the overall picture.
-So let’s explore exactly who needs this information and for what reason.

 1. Best practices

-Accounting principles govern companies’ gathering, analyzing, and disseminating financial data.
-GAAP, generally accepted accounting principles, dictate how most publicly traded companies complete their financial statements.
 Outside of the United States, companies adhere to international standards, which could vary based on their country of origin.
-Knowing companies abide by certain standards helps with further decision-making.

 2. Statistical knowledge

 The financial information generated by the company and compiled by the accounting department can help provide further knowledge of movement over time.
-In addition, year-over-year comparisons provide a more in-depth understanding of how the company is doing in the market.

 3. Resource utilization

-Well-kept financial records help companies determine where resources are getting used.
 Misuse will come to light during these types of reviews, assisting companies in staying on the right track.

 4. Lending decisions

 Debtors find financial information put together by companies as one of the most important pieces of their decision-making process.
-Whether the debtor is a bank or bondholder, they use the financial statements to decide if the company is creditworthy.

-Lenders use various accounting ratios to make decisions, such as debt-to-equity and time-interest earned ratios.
 Even privately held companies are asked to provide documentation of their current creditworthiness by producing financial statements for the debtor to review.

 5. Capital investing decisions

-The balance sheet, income statement, and cash flow statement are all extremely important supporting documents for any investment decision.
-Aside from debtors using the information to determine a company’s creditworthiness, individuals within the company use them in much the same way.
+Aside from debtors using the information to perform a credit analysis and determine a company’s creditworthiness, individuals within the company use them in much the same way.

-Managers and higher-ups review those documents routinely.
 They can decide the best time to grow and invest in the business from their review, for example, by expanding or investing in new machinery.

 6. Shareholders

 Like debtors, shareholders use financial statements to determine whether they should supply a company with more equity.
-By their nature, shareholders have a stake in the future of the company in which they invest.
-Financial statements become the basis for decision making before a shareholder commits.

 7. Auditing

-An important process for any company is internal and external auditing.
-Companies are promptly subjected to such a review to ensure they comply with all regulations.
 Auditing also helps decision-making since it ultimately helps determine if all financial rules were followed and if generated statements can be trusted.

 8. Budgeting